 Prices are calculated according to the Commodity Exchange Price Provisions.
-Missouri winter wheat prices are based on the September futures market price for wheat.
+Colorado winter wheat prices are based on the September futures market price for wheat.
 The projected price discovery period is August 15 through September 14.
 The harvest price discovery period is July 1 through July 31.
+Colorado spring wheat prices are based on the September futures market price for wheat.
+The projected price discovery period is February 1 through February 28.
+The harvest price discovery period is August 1 through August 31.
 These prices are released no later than 3 business days following the end of the price discovery period.
-Depending on the insurance plan, these prices will be used for compensation per bushel in case of loss.
-Contact your crop insurance agent, or for more information go to www.rma.usda.gov/tools/pricediscovery.html.
+Depending on the insurance plan, these prices are used for compensation per bushel in case of loss.
+Contact your crop insurance agent, or for more information see http://prodwebnlb.rma.usda.gov/apps/PriceDiscovery.

 The contract price is only available for certified organic wheat.
 See the Contract Price Addendum for details.